Published on April 14th, 2017 | by Eoin Murray0

-A collection of short stories rather than a novel, the depicted scenes sit here like a collection of memories of a period in life, from the skittish, hangover recollection of a bar fight in ‘Babushka-Yai Ya’ to the reposeful momentary longing of ‘Euphoria’.
-‘Wall of Silver’ confronts a need for change and movement amid periods darkness with beautifully constructed poetic fallacy: “It’s so hard to say it when your heart is frozen.
+A collection of short stories rather than a novel, the depicted scenes sit here like stills from a period in life, from the skittish, hangover recollection of a bar fight in ‘Babushka-Yai Ya’ to the reposeful, momentary longing of ‘Euphoria’.
+‘Wall of Silver’ confronts a need for change and movement amid times of darkness with a beautifully constructed poetic fallacy: “It’s so hard to say it when your heart is frozen.
 Like a winding river below the ice keeps rolling.
 And you pray the sunlight will come and crash the surface.”

-Fionn Regan has returned with resolute and triumphant collection here, a series of brief snapshots that are as successful individually as they are as part of the collage of memory that signifies the movement of life’s current.
+Fionn Regan has returned with resolute and triumphant collection here, a series of brief snapshots that are as successful individually as they are as part of the collage of memory signifying the movement of life’s current.
 Eoin Murray

 Summary: Check Out: 'The Meetings of the Waters', 'Wall Of Silver', 'Up into the Rafters'